 Hotel Panamonte: A quaint cottage-style boutique hotel owned by the former President of Panama, Juan Carlos Varela.

 Hotel Ladera: A slightly more modern hotel than what you typically find in Boquete!
+The location is a quick, 5-minute walk to downtown Boquete.

-Day 5 – 6: Bocas Del Toro
+Day 5 – 6: Bocas del Toro

 The last region you’ll visit is the islands of Bocas del Toro.
 I love to save the beach for last because I think it’s a great way to end a trip.

-Boquete to Bocas Del Toro
+Boquete to Bocas del Toro

 We rented our car from National at the David airport (drove to Boquete with it and used it there) then dropped it off at the Leiza Secure Parking lot in Almirante before taking the water taxi transport to Isla Colon with a company called Valencia.
 (There are several water taxi options at the port, this one was recommended to us by National.)
 The drive from Boquete to Almirante was a pleasant one, through lush mountains and passing by small waterfalls.
 There were a few areas of unpaved roads, two-lane highways, and a passport check-point getting into Almirante, but overall it was an easy and nice drive.
 The downside of driving is the one-way rental fee, making the overall rental price around $50 a day.

-Things to do in Bocas Del Toro
+Things to do in Bocas del Toro

 Bocas Town on Isla Colon is where you’ll find the most action, with plenty of restaurants and bars.
-Aside from that, naturally, activities in Bocas Del Toro revolve in and around the water.
+Aside from that, naturally, activities in Bocas del Toro revolve in and around the water.
 To get around the Bocas, you’ll take a water taxi to the different islands, which only costs a couple of dollars, usually between $2 – 5 a person.
-For me, Bocas del Toro is kind of reminiscent of island hopping in Southeast Asia, such as in the countries of Thailand or Bali.
+For me, Bocas del Toro is kind of reminiscent of island hopping in Southeast Asia, such as in the countries of Thailand or Indonesia.

-Some popular places to see in Bocas Del Toro include:
+Some popular places to see in Bocas del Toro include:

 Sloth Island: An lush and foresty island where you tour around the perimeter by boat and hopefully see some sloths.
 Unfortunately, we did not see any sloths, but they can be found on other islands as well!